|West Coast Swing: An Appreciation|

 Aided by the Internet, WCS is spreading world-wide.
 Here is Jordan Frisbee leading Torri Zzaoui in a Jack & Jill improvisation at 2019 D-Townswing (Dusseldorf, Germany).
 Note the professional, switched-angle camera work.
 Look how nonchalant Jordan's smooth and masterful command of this dance is.
 And Torri's matched styling is excellent. (~2m)

 I wish more venues covered their action like Dusseldorf did in that competition with professionally-coordinated switching of multiple camera angles.
 It shows they're aware of the outward audience dimension of this art form.
 But it does require some WCS awareness to best control the timing of the camera angle switches.
-Some of the angle switches in that dance were not a good timing with the WCS interpretation going on.
+Some of the angle switches in that dance were not in good timing with the WCS interpretation going on.

 To that same song compare the following J&J improvisation with Torri Zzaoui as follower again this time led by Sean McKeever: